YSMitev/congurence_test/README.md

-# congurence_test
+# congruence_test
-A page for testing polygons, described by vertices' coordinates
+An app for testing polygons, described by vertices' coordinates